Ford F-Series (fourth generation): 1960–1962

 Along with the traditional separate Flareside beds, Ford introduced unibody trucks.
 These were originally named as the "integrated pickup" and consisted of the cab and the bed into one continuous piece, with no gap between them.
 The design required fewer stampings, such as the back of the cab served as the leading edge of the bed, less complicated assembly, such as the single-wall bed sides were spot-welded directly to the door sills, and the body had a less complicated path through the assembly plant's paint shop.
 This achieved cost savings in the manufacture of the truck, but the one-piece cab and bed body was still mounted to a traditional ladder frame chassis.
 Only two-wheel-drive F-100 and F-250 models used this one-piece construction—four-wheel-drive models and all F-350s, as well as all models with Flareside beds, continued to use separate cabs and beds.
-Styleside beds were carried over from the 1957–60 models.
+The Styleside bed design on the separate cab trucks was carried over from the 1957–60 models.

 1962–1964

 Due to poor market reception, and rumors that overloading caused the doors to jam shut, the unibody trucks were dropped midway through the 1963 model year.
-The 1961/64 models have the turn signals in the grill.
+The 1961/64 models have the turn signals in the grille.
 1964 models received an all-new Styleside bed with more modern styling as well as a longer wheelbase on two-wheel-drive trucks while short beds and 4x4 retained the earlier wheelbases.